rcls/stellatron/solids/stellatron.md

 Always scroll through the sliced layers sanity checking what you are about to print.
-If you are using lightning infill, or no infill, then make sure the infil looks adequate.
+If you are using lightning infill, or no infill, then make sure the infill looks adequate.

 Pieces with horizontal surfaces benefit greatly from Cura ironing.

-Lightning infill generally works well, with 10% to 20% infill.
 Many pieces print fine with no infill (0%).
+Lightning infill generally works well for parts that need infill.
+For more complex parts, set infill line multiplier to 2.

 Support
 -------